You have no doubts – your startup is born to be successful.

 You want it to grow fast, but what does this "fast" mean?
 And how can you understand your company is on track?
 Among various business metrics, there is one that should always be top of mind.
 In this article, you will learn about the growth rate and how to use this indicator to measure your business results.

-Paul Graham, VC and co-founder of Y Combinator says:
+Paul Graham, co-founder of Y Combinator, puts it this way:

-Understanding the growth rate is crucial for the company registration process, as it helps assess the business's viability.
+Understanding the SaaS growth opportunities is crucial for the company registration process, as it helps assess the business’s viability.
 This knowledge will help you:

-• To ensure funding from investors, who look at this metric to evaluate a startup's potential
+- To ensure funding from investors, who look at this metric to evaluate a startup’s promise.

-• To develop and quickly adjust operational plans based on weekly, monthly, or longer-term growth rate trend
+- To develop and quickly adjust operational plans based on weekly, monthly, or longer-term growth rate trends.

 How to calculate revenue growth rate